adalbertodev/gym-routine-maker-backend/Readme.md

     npm install
 ```

-2. Rename .env.template to .env.dev and fill it
+2. Duplite 2 times .env.template and rename them to .env.dev, .env.production and .env.test, and fill them

 3. Set up the docker container
 ```